Arnab-Gupta/predictable-latency-schedulers/silo.md

-None of the aforementioned approaches are work-conserving.
+## Concluding notes

-### unrelated
+1. None of the aforementioned approaches are work-conserving.
-- Provides:
+1. Chameleon accepts between 2x and 10x more flow requests and has a higher network utilization compared to QJUMP and Silo.
-    1. predictable latency
+1. QJUMP has a much lower runtime than Chameleon and Silo due to the pre-assignment of all its decision parameters.
-    1. high utilization
+1.

 <!--- ElasticSwitch -->